Start Printed Page 41863

-This designation of Haiti for TPS is effective on January 21, 2010, and will remain in effect through July 22, 2011.
-The 180-day registration period for eligible individuals to submit their TPS applications begins January 21, 2010, and will remain in effect until July 20, 2010.Start Further Info
+Designation of Haiti for TPS: The 18-month designation of Haiti for TPS is effective on August 3, 2021 and will remain in effect for 18 months, through February 3, 2023.
+The registration period for eligible individuals to submit TPS applications begins August 3, 2021, and will remain in effect through February 3, 2023.

 FOR FURTHER INFORMATION CONTACT:

-- For further information on TPS, including guidance on the application process and additional information on eligibility, please visit the USCIS Web site at http://www.uscis.gov.
-Select “Temporary Protected Status” from the homepage under “Humanitarian.”
-You can find detailed information about this Haitian designation on our Web site at the Haitian Questions & Answers Section.
+For further information on TPS, including guidance on the registration process and additional information on eligibility, please visit the USCIS TPS web page at uscis.gov/tps.
+You can find specific information about Haiti's TPS designation by selecting “Haiti” from the menu on the left side of the TPS web page.

 EAD—Employment Authorization Document